franciscogazta/Titanic-classification-ml/README.md

 - Comparison of models and selection of the best-performing one.

 ## Repository Structure
-- /notebooks
+- notebooks
 - titanic_classification.ipynb
-- /models
+- models
-- /data
+- data
 - README.md

 ## Next Steps